factory-x-contributions/dataspace-protocol-lib/README.md

 ```
 	implementation("org.springframework.boot:spring-boot-starter-security")
-	implementation("org.springframework.boot:spring-boot-starter-data-jpa")
+	implementation("org.springframework.boot:spring-boot-starter-data-mongodb")
 	implementation("org.springframework.boot:spring-boot-starter-web")
 ```

 Beyond that, you need to have valid configurations set at least for the following Spring Boot properties:

 - server.port
+- spring.data.mongodb.host
-- spring.datasource.driver-class-name
+- spring.data.mongodb.port
-- spring.datasource.url
+- spring.data.mongodb.database
-- spring.datasource.username
+- spring.data.mongodb.username
-- spring.datasource.password
+- spring.data.mongodb..password

-That means, the library is expecting to gain access to an SQL Database like Postgres.
-But an In-Memory database like HSQLDB or H2 will also work (e.g. if you just want to create a simple testing setup).
-In any case, you also need to provide the fitting JDBC drivers for the database system you have chosen.
+That means, the library is expecting to gain access to a MongoDB instance.

 ### Software-level requirements

 #### Implementations you need to provide
-In order to couple your importing Spring Boot app with the library, you need to create an "@Entity"-annotated class that implements the org.factoryx.library.connector.embedded.provider.interfaces.DataAsset interface.
+In order to couple your importing Spring Boot app with the library, you need to create an "@Document"-annotated class that implements the org.factoryx.library.connector.embedded.provider.interfaces.DataAsset interface.

 And you need to create an implementation of the org.factoryx.library.connector.embedded.provider.interfaces.DataAssetManagementService, that